Elias Valtonen: Early life and career

-Valtonen made his debut for Korihait in Finnish top league Korisliiga in February 2014, at the age of 14.
+Valtonen started playing basketball in a youth team of his hometown club Euran Veivi.
+He made his debut for Korihait in Finnish top league Korisliiga in February 2014, at the age of 14.
 He played five games in total during his rookie season, while the team finished last and was relegated.
 In the summer of 2015, Valtonen moved to Helsinki to play in the highly regarded academy team HBA-Märsky, coached by former NBA player Hanno Möttölä.

 Valtonen was invited to the Jordan Brand Classic Camp in 2015.
 He has been recruited by several American colleges, including Illinois, Arizona State, Arizona and Utah.
 On October 13, 2017, Valtonen announced that he'd commit to Arizona State after his current season in Finland was finished with.

 College career

 Valtonen played collegiately at Arizona State for two seasons.
 He scored a career-high 10 points in a win over St. John's on November 23, 2019.
 He averaged 2.0 points per game as a sophomore.
 On March 17, 2020, Valtonen announced he was leaving Arizona State.